hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 #### Connection Attempt Limit

 While the client is trying to connect initially to one of the members in the `ClientNetworkConfig.addressList`, all members might be not available.
-Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `ClientNetworkConfig.connectionAttemptLimit` times.
+Instead of giving up, throwing an exception and stopping the client, the client will retry as many as `ClientNetworkConfig. connectionAttemptLimit` times.
 The following are the example configurations.

 **Declarative**: